 On arrival you will be met by one of our team and driven to your Auckland accommodation.

-This full day tour has it all!
+Departing early, this full-day tour has it all!
 From the magical glowworms and world-famous limestone formations of Waitomo to the rich cultural heritage and geothermal bounty of Rotorua.
 Includes a visit to the glowworm caves, a Māori cultural performance, a visit to the Agrodome and bubbling mud pools and geysers.

 Discover the real Middle-earth when you take this two hour guided tour of Hobbiton.
 Beginning with a drive through a picturesque 1,250 acre sheep farm, you'll experience stunning views over the Kaimai Ranges.
 You'll then be escorted through the 12 acre movie set learning memorable anecdotes about the shooting of the films.
 Visit Hobbit Holes, the Green Dragon Inn, the Mill and the Party Tree, as well as learning how this piece of Waikato farmland was turned into the Shire.